MI-AFP/tutorials/tutorials/06_io-test-doc.md

 ### IO with files

 Working with files is very similar to working with console IO.
-As you might already know, most of IO for console is build by using IO for files with system "file" stdin and stdout.
+As you might already know, most of IO for consoles is build by using IO for files with system "file" stdin and stdout.
 Such thing is called a `Handle` in Haskell and it is well described in [System.IO](http://hackage.haskell.org/package/base/docs/System-IO.html#t:Handle).

 ```haskell
 main1 :: IO ()